isomerpages/govtech-gobusiness/_FAQ/1a1-permittedfaq.md

 #### **35. Are beauty services such as facial, threading, manicures, pedicures etc allowed to resume from 2 June?**
 No, beauty services are not allowed to resume operations from 2 June.
 Physical retail stores and services that could lead to social mixing or close contact between individuals have to remain closed until further notice.

+#### **36. Given that in-person marriage solemnisations are allowed to take place in Phase One, are wedding- related services such as bridal studios, wedding photography, videography and make-up services, allowed to resume as well?**
+No. Wedding-related services are not allowed to resume operations in Phase One until further notice.
+They may continue to sell their products online and fulfil the orders through delivery.

+#### **37. Are companies which are resuming operations in Phase 1 required to ensure that their employees work from home?**
+The default mode of working for all companies (including for companies resuming operations in Phases 1 and 2) should be telecommuting.
+This is to reduce physical interactions in the workplace in order to minimise spread of COVID-19.
+Please refer to para 4(a) of MOH’s press release for more details.

+To this end, all employers should provide the facilities necessary and direct every worker to work from home, as far as reasonably practicable.
+All employees who have been working from home so far should continue to do so, even as operations in their companies resume.

+MOM’s Safe Management Measures requirements at the workplace, which include ensuring that employees telecommute where possible, can be found here.
+There is also a list of resources such as technology solutions and grants available to assist companies here.

+Checks will be conducted.
+Businesses whose employers do not provide a safe workplace, ensure employees work from home where possible, or whose workers do not adhere to safe management measures, may have to close their workplaces.